brandon-carlisle/git-vault/React/React Hooks.md

 We can also add a 'clean-up' function to useEffect.
 This will run during unmount and also before every re-render with changed dependencies.
 This is very useful for things like 'disconnecting' and clearing intervals and timers etc. We just need to return the cleanup function from the useEffect.

-Here's an example of a component updated
+Here's an example of a component updates every second: